Companies often struggle to fill in vacancies in time.

 Low retention rates pose a risk to any company.

-Even more so in the tech industry where talent is scarce.
+Even more so in the industries where talent is scarce.

 Knowledge gets lost and onboarding new people is expensive.